-The current portfolio is mature with a weighted average age of 11.83 years at 30 June 2023.
-The Board and the Manager anticipate that the majority of the JPEL portfolio will continue to be wound down within the next three years.
-However, the Board and the Manager will continue to look at all options that they believe will maximise shareholder value for the assets individually and the company as a whole.
+The current portfolio is mature with a weighted average age of 13.27 years at 30 June 2024.
+The Board and the Manager anticipate that the majority of the JPEL portfolio will continue to be wound down within the next two and a half to three years.
+However, the Board and the Manager will continue to look at all options that they believe will maximise shareholder value for the assets individually and the Company as a whole.